gabrielinnocenti/utils_phd/README.md

-# Scripts which will be used for library building
+# README
-Library preparation pre-processing scripts.
+Scripts which will be used for library building.
+Pre-processing steps.